zecure/shadowd.zecure.org/content/overview/perl_connector.md

 ### Mojolicious::Lite

-Mojolicious::Lite applications require a small change as well:
+Mojolicious::Lite applications require a small change as well.

     use Shadowd::Connector::Mojolicious;